neomadara/neomadara/README.md

 <br />
 <br />

-Hi, I'm [Cristian Gutiérrez](https://cristiangutierrez.dev/), a passionate self-taught Full Stack web developer and a freelance software engineer from Chile.
+Hi, I'm [Cristian Gutiérrez](https://cristiangutierrez.dev/), a passionate self-taught Software Engineer and a freelance software engineer from Chile.
 Creating Code is one of the things that i am most passionate about doing, understanding the problem and giving a solution through creativity and logic is an incredible feeling.

 I always keep learning something new and reinforcing what i already know.
 <br>